callstack/react-native-testing-library/website/docs/12.x/cookbook/network-requests/axios.md

 In our test we will make sure we mock the `axios.get` function to return the data we want.
 In this specific case, we will return a list of 3 users.

-::info
+:::info
+To prevent unexpected behavior, we ensure the following:
-By using `mockResolvedValueOnce` we gain more grip and prevent the mock from resolving the data multiple times, which might lead to unexpected behavior.
+- Prevent the mock from resolving data multiple times by using `mockResolvedValueOnce`.
+- Ensure the URL matches the base URL of the API by using a custom function `ensureUrlMatchesBaseUrl`.

 :::

 ```tsx title=network-requests/Phonebook.test.tsx